|

 barrage of RPG 2 and

-degree fan-forced oven."
-His number 2, Buddah Martini,
+His number 2, Buddah Martini, was wounded in

 ghostly white.

-left.
-They were now alone and isolated close to the
+now alone and isolated close to the bunkers

 Platoon signaller, Pte Lance